Yffum/slung-public/README.md

 ## Introduction
-Slung is a very simple open source arcade game that works on virtually all phones and tablets.
+Slung is a simple open source arcade game that works on virtually all phones and tablets.
 I developed and published Slung under the developer name Arsom Games to learn about the experience of publishing a game on multiple mobile platforms.

-## Dependencies
-This project requires Unity 2022.3.7f1, and might not work with later versions.

-This repo relies on Git LFS (which is installed automatically with GitHub Desktop).

-## Usage
-After cloning the repo, simply open "Slung.sln", or add it to Unity Hub.

 ## Game Description
 Slung is a fast-paced casual slingshot game!
 Pop the bubbles before they touch the ground!